Johnny Bench: Broadcasting and media career

 In 1986, Bench and Don Drysdale did the backup contests for ABC's Sunday afternoon baseball telecasts (Al Michaels and Jim Palmer were the primary commentating crew).
 Keith Jackson, usually working with Tim McCarver, did the No. 2 Monday night games.
 Bench took a week off in June (with Steve Busby filling in) and also worked one game with Michaels as the networks switched the announcer pairings.
 While Drysdale worked the All-Star Game in Houston as an interviewer, Bench did not resurface until the playoffs.
 Bench ultimately moved to CBS Radio to help Brent Musburger call that year's National League Championship Series.
 Bench would later serve as color commentator CBS Radio's World Series coverage alongside Jack Buck and later Vin Scully from 1989 to 1993.
 In 1994, Bench served as a field reporter for NBC/The Baseball Network's coverage of the All-Star Game in Pittsburgh.
-Bench co-hosted a Cincinnati radio show with Reds broadcaster Marty Brennaman but quit in 2000 following Brennaman's Hall of Fame speech supporting Pete Rose's induction.
+In 2001, Bench appeared on the "Sports Superstar Edition" of the game show Bench co-hosted a Cincinnati radio show with Reds broadcaster Marty Brennaman but quit in 2000 following Brennaman's Hall of Fame speech supporting Pete Rose's induction.

 Bench signs autographs in Houston in May 2014.

 Bench wrote several books.
 During his playing career, he wrote From Behind the Plate, published in 1972, the instructional book Catching and Power Hitting in 1975, and Catch You Later, an autobiography published in 1979 co-authored with William Brashler.
 In 1999, he wrote The Complete Idiot's Guide to Baseball.
 In 2008, he co-wrote Catch Every Ball: How to Handle Life's Pitches with Paul Daugherty.